gabrielheinrich/devhaus-academy-interim/slides/devhaus-methodology.md

 ### Retrieval Exercise

-Try to recall the 3 learning concepts
+Try to recall the 3 learning principles

 Bonus: For each try to remember one extra aspect